lefeck/go-bigip/README.md

 # go-bigip

-go-bigip provides a flexible Restfull API interface for users using bigip, so users can easily use it to solve various problems according to their own situation.
+go-bigip offers a flexible REST API interface for users working with bigip, making it easy for them to address various problems according to their specific needs.
 ## Installation

 ```